weblogng/weblogng.github.io/_posts/2014-10-17-ios-performance-monitoring-at-scale.md

 * designing the user experience to manage request latency expectations, definitely avoiding promises that network operations complete immediately
 * reducing the total number of requests, perhaps by batching them together
 * minimizing both request and response data

+If you would like this level of visibility into your iOS application's performance, then [sign-up for WeblogNG](https://www.weblogng.com/) today.